Community College Case Studies: 3 Lessons on Improving Learning

 • Supplemental Learning – This was offered for both pre-college mathematics courses and three other classes the college deemed particularly difficult for incoming freshmen.

-The results of the Valencia experiment were mostly positive, particularly for Hispanic students in math courses and African-American students in composition classes.
-According to the college website, students who successfully complete their education at Valencia either move directly into a skilled position in the workplace or transfer to a four-year university as a junior with guaranteed admission.
+The results of the Valencia experiment were mainly positive, particularly for Hispanic students in math courses and African-American students in composition classes.
+According to the college website, students who complete their education at Valencia either move directly into a skilled position in the workplace or transfer to a four-year university as a junior with guaranteed admission.

 Cooperative Learning = Increased Student Retention

 Patrick Henry Community College is a smaller institution located in the rural reaches of central Virginia.
-This school has a high percentage of minority students, with as many as 80% requiring some type of developmental course to succeed in college.
+This school has a high percentage of minority students, with as many as 80% requiring some developmental course to succeed in college.
 Patrick Henry decided to focus on providing support to first-year students to ensure their introduction to the college experience was as smooth as possible.
 The cooperative learning program that resulted focuses on positive interdependence and individual accountability, and it includes the following strategies:

 • Base groups to provide ongoing peer support